Sh4dowking/MC-DiscordStatus/README.md

 3. Start the Minecraft Server.
 4. Open `plugins/MC-DiscordStatus/config.yml` and edit it with your bot and server details (See Configuration below)
 5. Restart the Minecraft server.

+## ⚙️ Configuration
+For further configuration refer to the official [documentation](sh4dowking.github.io) website.

 ## 🛠️ Building from Source
 If you want to compile the plugin yourself: